giulianonetto/bayesdca/index.md

 and diagnostic tests.

-When validating a clinical prediction model, you may end up with AUC 0.82 and reasonable calibration.
-How do you know if that is enough for you model to be clinically useful?
+When validating a clinical prediction model, you may end up with AUC 0.79 and a slight miscalibration.
+How do you know if that is good enough for your model to be clinically useful?
 The same question can be asked if you have a diagnostic test with sensitivity of 75% and specificity of 68%.
 Decision Curve Analysis helps us find an answer.

 # Installation